chambul/data_engineering_projects/IBM_data_engineering_project/final_project/README.md

 The script [banks_etl.py](./banks_etl.py) contains the functions to extract, transform and load data.
 - Extract: tabular information is extracted from [this url]()`https://web.archive.org/web/20230908091635/https://en.wikipedia.org/wiki/List_of_largest_banks`.
 - Transform: Market Capitalization in GBP, EUR, and INR is included based on the exchange rate information.
-- Load: the transformed dataframe is loaded into an SQL database server as a table
+- Load: the transformed dataframe is loaded into an SQL database server as a table.
+This database is stored as [./outputs/banks.db](./outputs/banks.db).

 ## Logging and Analytics
 The script [banks_etl.py](./banks_etl.py) contains a function that  maintains appropriate log entries in [banks_etl.log](./banks_etl.log) logfile.
 The following queries are run on the database table: